littlelotta/gupta-jukebox/README.md

-# karmic jukebox [ #GUPTA ]
+#gupta jukebox [ #JACARANDA EDITION ]

 the karmic player is an exceptionally responsive and compatible html5 youtube native embeded player implimentation.

 this is the jukebox - a frozen playlist.

-what are you waiting for? give it a spin at full volume and enjoy! found at https://karmic-player.netlify.com

-the karmic player uses a simple flexi-flux approach which is found at https://github.com/bright-spark/flexi-flux-webapp and has been tested on all webkit supported browsers, android phones and ios devices without a flaw.

-dressed by by little lotta
+what are you waiting for? give it a spin at full volume and enjoy! the karmic player uses a simple flexi-flux approach which has been tested on all webkit supported browsers, android phones and ios devices without a flaw. dressed by by little lotta

 aside: